johannesnoordanus/svg2gcode/README.md

   --overscan <default:0>
                         overscan image lines to avoid incorrect power levels for pixels at left and right borders, number in pixels, default off
   --showoverscan        show overscan pixels (note that this is visible and part of the gcode emitted!)
-  --constantburn        use constant burn mode M3 (a bit more dangerous!), instead of dynamic burn mode M4 --origin delta-x delta-y
+  --constantburn        set constant burn mode M3 (default set to dynamic burn mode M4); this enhances engraving quality --origin delta-x delta-y
                         translate origin by vector (delta-x,delta-y) in mm (default not set, option --selfcenter cannot be used at the same time)
   --scale factor-x factor-y